yycorcino/peer-2-peer-messaging/README.md

 What can the System do?

-- A user can login with there username.
-(Automatically generate username if not provided and generate ID)
+- A user can login with their username.
+(Automatically generates a username if not provided and generate ID)
 - A user can friend existing users.
 (Accepting friend invitations **DOESN'T EXIST**)
-- A user can send messages to online friends.
 - A user can create chat rooms that anybody can join and see who is currently viewing that chat room.
 - Pure P2P application: Nodes may be added or removed as needed without configurations.